Baby Blood: Plot

+Six months later, a visibly pregnant Yanka has taken a job as a taxi driver.
+One night, she is compelled by the parasite to drive over a jogger and feast on his blood.
+When she begins to sense she is going into labor, Yanka murders several other civilians, and is ordered by the parasite to steal a mobile blood donation van.
+Yanka steals the vehicle with a blood donor still inside, incapacitating him, and begins to drive toward the ocean.
+The parasite explains to her that it must retreat to the ocean where it can evolve, and eventually replace humankind in fifty billion years.
+The donor regains consciousness and attacks Yanka, causing her to crash the van.

+Police arrive at the scene and Yanka is rushed by ambulance toward the nearest hospital, but a medic confirms she has already died en route.
+The parasite, sensing Yanka's body is dying, manages to restart her heart.
+Yanka returns to life and murders both the medic and the ambulance driver.
+In the back of the ambulance, Yanka gives birth to a normal-looking baby boy, and is disturbed to find that the telepathic connection the two had during her pregnancy has been severed.
+Yanka steals another motorist's truck.
+At a rest area, the parasite escapes the infant's body, causing it to burst, and kills another traveler.

+Yanka abandons the truck and boards a bus of men headed to Le Havre, which she suspects the parasite has covertly boarded.
+Yanka tries to warn the male passengers who taunt her, only to find moments later that the parasite, revealing its true form, has burrowed through the head of the driver.
+Yanka intentionally crashes the van, causing it to explode.
+At dawn, the parasite retreats into the ocean.

 Cast

 Production

-Baby Blood was directed by Alain Robak who found that the interest in films of the fantastique genre had increased in France, and desired to make a film in this style as he was a fan of b-movies.
-Despite a proposed low-budget film, Robak initially had trouble finding producers to back the film, but received help when he got associated with producer Ariel Zeitoun.
+Baby Blood was directed by Alain Robak who found that interest in films of the fantastique genre had increased in France and so desired to make a film in this style as he was a fan of b-movies.
+Despite proposing a low budget, Robak initially had trouble finding producers to back the film, but he received help when he became associated with producer Ariel Zeitoun.

 Baby Blood began shooting on 16 May 1989 in Paris, France.
 The film was shot in five weeks.
 To save money, the circus in the film was a real circus located in Nanterre.
 The film features cameos from Jean-Yves Lafesse, Alain Chabat and Jacques Audiard.
 Robak got them to be in the film by simply asking them.
 Chabat had not been in films previously.
 Audiard agreed as he was friends with the filmmaker who created Baxter (1989).
 The film also has a cameo of Baxter the dog from the previously mentioned film.
 In the English-dubbed version, Gary Oldman provides the voice of fetus monster.